letientai299/freecodecamp/ai/readme.md

 Finally, if you're going to work with jupyter within docker, then make sure to give docker more memory.
 I got "kernel die" repeatedly with 2GB mem on my Mac.

+## Note

+The Rock, Paper and Scissors is incredibly hard.
+The heuristic algorithm of the `abbey` player is great.
+I think I'll need to study more about optimization algorithms first if I want to invest more time on Machine Learning.

+However, once again, I realize Machine Learning, or AI is not for me.
+I like fast, precise algorithms.
+I don't want to wait minutes or hours to train a model then tweak it over and over again for desired result.